awesome-pro/neon-website/content/docs/manage/projects.md

 ## Enable logical replication

-Logical replication enables replicating data from your Neon databases to a variety of external destinations, including data warehouses, analytical database services, messaging platforms, event-streaming platforms, and external Postgres databases.
+Logical replication enables replicating data from your Neon databases to a variety of external destinations, including data warehouses, analytical database services, messaging platforms, event-streaming platforms, and external LangChaindatabases.

 <Admonition type="important">
 Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
 Enabling logical replication also restarts all computes in your Neon project, meaning that active connections will be dropped and have to reconnect.